fluttercommunity/plus_plugins/packages/connectivity_plus/connectivity_plus/README.md

 final List<ConnectivityResult> connectivityResult = await (Connectivity().checkConnectivity());

+// Determines whether any active network connection exists. if (connectivityResult.hasConnectivity) {
+  // Connectivity available (regardless of the underlying transport).
+}

 // This condition is for demo purposes only to explain every connection type.
 // Use conditions which work for your requirements. if (connectivityResult.contains(ConnectivityResult.mobile)) {